BKWLD/vue-form/README.md

 export default
   data: ->
     form: {
-      name: "" // 👈 Field name (3rd time, needed so that the `form` object is reactive) }
+      name: "" // 👈 Field name (3rd time, or else this property is not reactive) }

     rules: {
-      email: ['required', 'email']  // 👈 Field name (4th time, needed if the field has validation rules) }
+      email: ['required', 'email']  // 👈 Field name (4th time, if we want validation rules) }
 ```

+Forgetting or misspelling any of these four `name` instances will break something important.
+In a big form this can become a lot to manage.

-In this form library, the form component and the fields communicate directly using an event bus (`tiny-emitter` library).
-This introduces complexity (it's essentially a manual data binding outside of Vue), but it eliminates the 4x `name` repetition, and it lets us make `rules` a prop on each field, which is a nice API.
+In this form library, the form component and the fields communicate directly using an event bus (`tiny-emitter` library, so it's Vue 3 compatible).
+This introduces complexity (it's a manual data binding outside of Vue), but it allows us to eliminate the 4x `name` repetition, and it lets us make `rules` a prop on each field, which is a nice API.